Farama-Foundation/Shimmy/docs/content/getting_started.md

 [//]: # (```)

-### Docker
+## Docker

-[Docker](https://docs.docker.com/get-docker/) can be used for reproducible environment creation on any platform, through containerized virtualized application containers.
+[Docker](https://docs.docker.com/get-docker/) can be used for installation and reproducible environment creation on any platform, through virtualized application containers.
 We provide [Dockerfiles](https://docs.docker.com/engine/reference/builder/) for each environment, located in [`/bin/`](https://github.com/Farama-Foundation/Shimmy/blob/main/bin/)

-#### Build a Docker Image
+### Build a Docker Image

 To download environment's Dockerfile and build an image: